BMW R1200RT: Authorities models

-BMW Authority Vehicles produce factory built versions of the R1200RT, including an authorities only 878 cc R900RT model, specifically for emergency services use, including police, paramedic, blood transfusion, fire services, and escort duty.
+BMW Authority Vehicles produce factory-built versions of the R1200RT, including an authorities-only 878 cc R900RT model, specifically for emergency services use, including police, paramedic, blood transfusion, fire services, and escort duty.

 BMW bikes have been popular with United Kingdom police forces in the past and many chose to return to them in 2007, taking delivery of the R1200RT after the Honda ST1300 Pan-European was withdrawn due to handling concerns.
 It is also used by the traffic police in Ireland.

 Many states and cities in the United States use the R1200RT-P for police duty, mostly in the West including by the California Highway Patrol and Los Angeles County Sheriff's Department.
 Acceptance of BMW's earlier R1100RT-P and R1150RT-P models had been moderate, but in 2005 came both the introduction of the more capable R1200RT-P and the end of production of Kawasaki's economical KZ1000P police motorcycle.
 As a result, BMWs and Harley Davidsons have taken most of the American market, though the 2011 re-entry of Kawasaki to the public-safety field has given the RT-P a strong second rival.
 In the United States, more than 225 law enforcement agencies have BMW authority motorcycles in their fleets of patrol vehicles.

 BMW claims to have produced over 80,000 motorcycles specifically for public safety use.

 The Authorities variant is based on the standard R1200RT but can be recognized by the addition of stainless steel protection bars (colloquially known as "crash bars") situated about the front fairing and panniers, also often used for mounting of additional equipment such as sirens.
-Paint and trim schemes also reflect the service use, most often black and white "panda paint," such as found on many patrol cars.
-The large, flat side panels on the R1200RT-P are a convenient and easily seen location for insignia.
+Paint and trim schemes also reflect the service use, most often black and white "panda paint," such as found on many patrol cars, or silver.
+The large, flat side panels on the R1200RT-P are a convenient and easily seen location for insignia or reflective stickers.
+Badges, including the BMW logo on the top yoke or model name on side panels, may be omitted.